Lightning-Flow-Scanner/lightning-flow-scanner-sfdx/README.md

 {
   "rules": [
     {
-      "ruleName": "MissingFlowDescription",
+      "MissingFlowDescription":{
         "severity": "warning"
       }
+    }
   ]
 }
 ```

 #### Specifying an exception
-Specify by flow, ruleName and result(if applicable), as shown in the following example.
+Specify exceptions by flow, rule and result(s), as shown in the following example.
 ```
 {
   "exceptions": [
     {
-      "flowName": "GetAccounts",
-      "results": [
+      "GetAccounts": [
-        {
-          "ruleName": "UnusedVariables",
-          "result": "somecount"
-        }
+        {"UnusedVariables":["somecount"]}
       ]
     }
   ]